-About to crap yourself?
+Feels like you're about to crap yourself.
 Boss says.

 "Sorry."
 I refasten the latches.
 "I didn't think it would work that fast."

 She flips her curly ponytail.
 "An open box is a dead giveaway to any angel that the Sword of Sin is near.
 The worst thing you can do is open it too soon and give Azael time to escape."

 "How do you know he's camped out at your cave?"